mekowalski/beer-log-rails-js/AUTH.md

   -before_action is set but not being called
-  -not sure if it's because i legitimately haven't 'logged out' therefore i'm still granted access (don't know how to delete my cookie in browser)
+  -not sure if it's because i legitimately haven't 'logged out' therefore i'm still granted access (don't know how to delete my cookie in browser) -routes is currently GET '/logout', to: 'sessions#destroy', not curious why HTTP isn't POST -lesson advised against GET '/logout' and to use POST '/logout'